princepereira/BatteryLevelToaster/README.md

-# BatteryLevelToaster
+# WifiBatteryLevelToaster
-BatteryLevelToaster is a java application which keeps informing the battery level at required intervals
+WifiBatteryLevelToaster is a java application which keeps informing the battery level of Wifi at required intervals

 ```